purplecabbage/phonegap-plugins/iPhone/Twitter/README.md

    `-TwitterPlugin.js
 </pre>

-/native/ios is the native code for the plugin on ios.
+/native/ios is the native code for the plugin on iOS

 /www/TwitterPlugin.js is the JavaScript code for the plugin